Heavy periods: what is the reason and what to do

 Causes of heavy periods

-In quite healthy women, episodic cases of profuse discharge may occur during monthly...
-This can be explained by increased emotional stress, stress, depression, active physical activities, a sharp change in climate, as well as illiterate and uncontrolled use of contraceptive and hormonal drugs.
-Physiological causes are often hormonal disruptions in adolescence or during menopause.
+In completely healthy women, occasional cases of heavy discharge may occur during menstruation.
+This can be explained by increased emotional stress, stress, depression, active physical activity, sudden climate change, as well as illiterate and uncontrolled use of contraceptive and hormonal medications.
+Physiological causes are often hormonal imbalances during adolescence or menopause.

-The intrauterine device is a contraceptive device that is not suitable for all women.
-Abundant menstruation with clots is considered the norm for the first three months after the spiral is placed.
+The intrauterine device is a contraceptive method that is not suitable for all women.
+Heavy periods with clots are considered normal in the first three months after insertion of the IUD.
 If at the end of this period the cycle does not return to normal, this is a reason to seek help, as this may indicate the presence of inflammatory processes.

 Other factors that can trigger symptoms of menorrhagia:

-- lack of vitamins and minerals that contribute to blood clotting;
+- lack of vitamins and minerals that promote blood clotting;

 - inflammatory processes in the uterine cavity - fibroids, polyps, cancerous tumors;

-- pathology of the thyroid gland, cardiovascular system;
+- pathologies of the thyroid gland, cardiovascular system;

 - blood diseases;